Blake-Madden/Fiction-Publisher/README.md

 This folder contains the custom templates Fiction-Publisher uses when converting files with Pandoc.

 ##### Pandoc/templates/bibliography
-This folder contains the custom templates bibliography templates.
+This folder contains the custom bibliography templates.

 ##### Pandoc/templates/biography
-This folder contains the custom templates biography templates.
+This folder contains the custom biography templates.

 ##### Pandoc/templates/copyright
-This folder contains the custom templates copyright templates.
+This folder contains the custom copyright templates.
 You can select which template to use using the `copyright-page` field in your **config.yml** file.

 #### Pandoc/fonts
 This folder contains any font files (TTF, OFT) you would like to use in your PDF output.